Generic selectors

 The fruits of the Holy Spirit must be growing in all of God’s children.
 How much fruit we are bearing depends upon how powerfully God is able to work in us[38].
 The more humble and contrite we are, the more powerful is the work of God in us.
 Fasting is the most effectual way to grow in God’s Holy Spirit.

-GALATIANS 5:22-23 But the fruit of the Spirit is love, joy, peace, long-suffering, kindness, goodness, faith, 23 Meekness, self-control; against such things there is no law.
+GALATIANS 5:22-23 But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, 23 gentleness, self-control.
+Against such there is no law.

 But there are also gifts of the Holy Spirit that God desires to give His people:

-1 CORINTHIANS 12:1-10 Now brethren, I do not wish you to be ignorant concerning the spiritual gifts. … 4 Now there are differences of gifts, but the same Spirit; 5 And there are differences of administrations, but the same Lord.
-6 And there are differences of operations, but it is the same God Who is working all things in all.
-7 But the manifestation of the Spirit is given to each one for the benefit of all.
-8 For to one, a word of wisdom is given by the Spirit; and to another, a word of knowledge according to the same Spirit; 9 And to a different one, faith by the same Spirit; and to another, gifts of healing by the same Spirit; 10 And to another, the working of miracles; and to another, prophecy; and to another, discerning of spirits; and to a different one, various languages; and to another, the interpretation of languages.
+1 CORINTHIANS 12:1, 4-10 Now concerning spiritual gifts, brethren, I do not want you to be ignorant: … 4 There are diversities of gifts, but the same Spirit.
+5 There are differences of ministries, but the same Lord.
+6 And there are diversities of activities, but it is the same God who works all in all.
+7 But the manifestation of the Spirit is given to each one for the profit of all: 8 for to one is given the word of wisdom through the Spirit, to another the word of knowledge through the same Spirit, 9 to another faith by the same Spirit, to another gifts of healings by the same Spirit, 10 to another the working of miracles, to another prophecy, to another discerning of spirits, to another different kinds of tongues, to another the interpretation of tongues.

-Seeking after and growing in the fruits of the Holy Spirit and gifts of God is certainly a reason for fasting.
+Seeking after and having fruits of the Holy Spirit and gifts of God are certainly reasons for fasting.

 Fasting For a Humble & Contrite Heart